 or 7,135 gal /27,010 liters per year.

-13. Treat clean water like gold.
-Every waste of water should be avoided, and simple things like turning off the water while brushing your teeth, using water efficiently of water usage when washing dishes, taking "submarine" type showers, where you turn off the water while soaping up, are great way to conserve.
+Looking at water as a precious thing, it's easy to understand that every waste of water should be avoided, and simple things like turning off the water while brushing your teeth, using water efficiently when washing dishes, taking "submarine" type showers, where you turn off the water while soaping up, all are great ways to conserve.

-Teach these to you children in a fun way, you can give values that will stay with them for a lifetime.
+Teaching these rules to your children in a fun way, you can provide benefits that will stay with them for a lifetime.

 Tips to Reuse, Recycle, and Reduce